-Hopefully, you’ve gone to a doctor.
-Unless you were in coma or unable to walk, they rarely tell you anything more than to watch for vomiting.
-Here is a quick list of suggestions of immediate action that have helped others.
+Unless you were in a coma or unable to walk, they rarely tell you anything more than to watch for vomiting.
+Here is a quick list of suggestions for immediate action that have helped others.
 Don’t put these things off.
-The first 48 hours is critical.
+The first 48 hours are critical.
 Head injuries, even the seemingly unimportant, run-of-the-mill bumps on the head, can produce terrible and frightening consequences.
 Hopefully, it will just be a bump and recovery will be quick with no further complications.

 – Call Dr. Smith.
 Explain that you’ve just had a concussion.
 (Dr. Smith is located in Bountiful, Utah; however, he has patients throughout the world.)

 – No grains of any kind.
 Cut caloric intake by a third if possible.
 Stick with easy to digest foods like fruits and vegetables.